Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 Here are all the actions that Administrator can perform:

 * “Can add a resource — `/admin/resources/new`”
-* “Can delete a reserver — `/admin/users/delete/:id`”
+* “Can delete a reservation in '/reservation?id=1'"
-* “Can manage all reservations — `/admin/reservations`”
+* “Can manage a reservation in '/reservation?id=1'"
 * “Can view all users (spec 4)”
+* "Can manage and modify the ressouces in '/resources?id=1'"

 ---